intellimaging/intellimaging.github.io/_pages/products.md

 </p>

 <p style="text-align: justify;">
-    <b>Non-Invasive Blood Glucose Monitoring:</b> We are applying advanced machine learning techniques to solve the sensitivity challenges of non-invasive glucose detection.
-Our approach uses robust predictive modeling to accurately correlate acquired sensor data with reference glucose levels, ensuring the high precision required to meet rigorous FDA performance standards.
+    <b>Non-Invasive Blood Glucose Monitor:</b> By combining optical imaging with machine learning, we are advancing the field of non-invasive glucose detection.
+Our method employs a proprietary predictive model to map acquired optical data to reference glucose levels, achieving the accuracy and stability required for FDA regulatory approval.
 </p>